awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

    export n3fips_password=<CU user name>:<password>
    ```

-1. Run the following command to use the AWS CloudHSM software library for OpenSSL to generate a private key on an HSM\.
+1. Run the following command to use the AWS CloudHSM dynamic engine for OpenSSL to generate a private key on an HSM\.
 This command also exports the fake PEM private key and saves it in a file\.
 Replace *<web\_server\_fake\_PEM\.key>* with the file name you want to use for the exported fake PEM private key\.

    ```
    openssl genrsa -engine cloudhsm -out <web_server_fake_PEM.key> 2048